Sandstro97/Data-Analyst-Portfolio/Python/README.md

 3. How many products does the customer purchase in each transaction?
 4. Based on your findings, what strategy could you recommend to the business to gain more profit?

-To see more about the project see [uk-ecommerce-sales-analysis.ipynb ]
+To see more about the project see https://github.com/Sandstro97/Data-Analyst-Portfolio/blob/main/Python/uk-ecommerce-sales-analysis.ipynb